amcolash/bracket-picker/README.md

 # bracket-picker

 Sift through bracketed raw photos to chose the best ones

 Requires `node`, `exiftool`, `libjpg`, `libvips42`.
 Alternatively you can use `docker`.

+Ubuntu one line deps (other than node): `sudo apt install exiftool libjpeg-turbo-progs libvips-tools`

 ## Getting Started

 The easiest ways to get started (I would recommend docker)

 ```